mikependon/RepoDB.NET/pages/features/bulkoperations.md

 ### How does it works?

-It is leveraging the ADO.NET `SqlBulkCopy` class of the both `System.Data.SqlClient` and the `Microsoft.Data.SqlClient` namespaces.
+It is leveraging the existing ADO.NET `SqlBulkCopy` class of the `Microsoft.Data.SqlClient` namespace.

 For [BulkInsert](/operation/bulkinsert) operation, it simply calls the `WriteToServer()` method to bring all the data into the database.
 Unless you would like to bring the newly generated identities back to the application after the execution, there is no additional logic is implied.